 - Learn to recognize the signs of heat stroke: Faster, heavier panting; excessive thirst and/or drooling with hanging strands of saliva; increased pulse/ heartbeat; barking, whining or signs of agitation; dark-colored gums or tongue; glassy eyes; elevated body temperature and staggering, weakness, collapse, seizures and/or unconsciousness.

-The Animal Emergency Center warns that obese and long-haired animals hold a greater risk to heat stroke due to added insulation.
+The Bend Veterinary Specialty & Emergency Center warns that obese and long-haired animals hold a greater risk to heat stroke due to added insulation.
 They also noted that heat strokes can commonly occur in brachycephalic dog breeds (ie. Pugs, Bulldogs, boxers, etc.) as their pug-noses offer a less efficient respiratory and cooling mechanism.

-If you think your pet will be challenged by warm temperatures at the parade, BPRD and AEC encourage you to leave your pet at home and possibly bring a stuffed animal instead.
+If you think your pet will be challenged by warm temperatures at the parade, we encourage you to leave your pet at home and possibly bring a stuffed animal instead.

 Before, during and after the parade, a veterinarian will be on site at the staging area by the Information/First Aid booth.
 If you think your pet may be having a heat stroke at the parade, it is advised to move the animal to the Information Booth shaded area immediately and request assistance.
-If at any time you believe your pet may be suffering from heat stroke, contact your regular veterinarian or the Animal Emergency Center of Central Oregon at (541) 385-9110.
+If at any time you believe your pet may be suffering from heat stroke, contact your regular veterinarian or the Bend Veterinary Specialty & Emergency Center at (541) 385-9110.